 Universal College Application (UCA) FAQs

-Cornell University first-year and transfer applicants will now be able to apply using the Universal College Application (UCA).
+Cornell University first-year and transfer applicants are welcome to apply using the Universal College Application (UCA).
 Here are the answers to your questions about the UCA:

 Do students receive an advantage if they use the UCA or the Common Application?